wokuApp/api-client-preview-to-remax/README.md

 ## Contact and Support

 ### Contact
-Diego Orrego Brito, CTO of Woku
+Diego Orrego Brito, CTO of woku
 Email: diego@woku.app (Please include the company name in the subject and mention the API).

 ## Common Errors and Solutions